-Message set

-The message set contains messages that are used to define services (discussed in 3.5) at the space system level.
-Messages can be defined and reused to aid in the definition of a service or thought of as a complementary alternative to service definitions.
-Defining messages under the message set element helps in readability and clarity.

-A message is a container that is matched against a defined criterion.
-By this process it is possible to say that the message ‘housekeeping’ is attributed to all frames (in XTCE the container defined by the user) with the parameter ‘ABC’ set to ‘0’.

-The concept of message is powerful as it allows to select containers (e.g., packets) based on a defined value.
-For example, the selection can be made on an application process identifier (APID) value, a header, a dedicated parameter or several parameter values in a container.

-Stream set
+MessageSet

+The MessageSet is an alternative method to Container inheritance for describing packets.
+Its EntryList is the same as the one in Containers.
+However the construction is a “has a” relationship instead of the “is a” relationship in Container inheritance.

+However while it still exists in the XTCE for backwards compatibility it’s proven to be one of lesser used areas of the schemas.

+For this reason, one may want to consider it “deprecated”.

+StreamSet

+The StreamSet, describes downlink characteristics typical information for so called front-end processing.

+This is another under used portion of XTCE and many in the community feel it is too simplistic for their needs of front end configuration.
+Even so, there are some within the XTCE community that have expressed an interest in “fixing it” and that is likely future work.

-A stream represents a communication link.
+A Stream represents a communication link.
 In the context of a spacecraft, the stream will describe the data link from the spacecraft to the ground.
 There can be any number of stream definitions for telemetry including none at all.

-A stream defines the processing needed to extract information out of the physical channel such as bit patterns for synchronization, expected rate, expected container (i.e., frame).
+A Stream defines the processing needed to extract information out of the physical channel such as bit patterns for synchronization, expected rate, expected container (i.e., frame).

 Streams can be of three types:

-fixed frame stream;

-variable frame stream;

-custom frame stream.
+FixedFrameStream – CCSDS frames would be in this section;

+VariableFrameStream;

+CustomFrameStream.

-The first two streams are the most common, but if it is not enough, the user can define their own stream via the custom frame stream element.
+The first two Streams are the most common, but if it is not enough, the user can define their own stream via the custom frame stream element.